The Definitive Guide on How to Get a Conservatorship

 When an elder’s declining mental competence starts to get in the way of their diligently caring for their own wellbeing or finances, it may be time to speak with a conservatorship lawyer about whether your incapacitated loved one could benefit from having a conservator of the person, conservator of the estate, or both managing their affairs.

-In this article, we will go over how to get a conservatorship in California and how to be an ethical and effective conservator, as well as explain the steps involved in filing for a conservatorship.
+In this article, we’ll go over how to get a conservatorship in California and how to be an ethical and effective conservator, as well as explain the steps involved in filing for a conservatorship.
 We will also address other frequently asked questions relating to the conservatorship process.

 What Is a Conservatorship?

-A conservatorship is a type of court proceeding in which a responsible adult asks the court for the authority to manage the personal and/or financial affairs of a vulnerable adult who is incapable of effectively managing these aspects of their lives on their own.
+A conservatorship is a type of court proceeding in which a responsible adult asks the court for the authority to manage the personal and/or financial affairs of an adult who is incapable of effectively managing these aspects of their lives on their own.

-In many states, the terms conservatorship and guardianship may be used interchangeably; however, in California, conservatorships involve an adult managing the affairs of another adult who is incapacitated, and guardianships involve an adult assuming responsibility for a minor.
+In many states, the terms conservatorship and guardianship are used interchangeably; however, in California, conservatorships involve an adult managing the affairs of an incapacitated adult, and guardianships involve an adult assuming responsibility for a minor.

-When a conservatorship has been established, the person who has been appointed to manage the incapacitated adult’s affairs is called the conservator.
-Conservators can either be a conservator of the person or a conservator of the estate, or they can be both.
+Under a conservatorship, the person who has been appointed to manage the incapacitated adult’s affairs is called the conservator.
+The role of a conservator will vary based on the conservatee’s specific needs.
+A conservator can either be a conservator of the person or a conservator of the estate, or they can be both.
 We will go over how to become a conservator later in this article.

 The incapacitated adult in a conservatorship is referred to as the conservatee.
-They can be under a limited conservatorship (which is generally reserved for developmentally disabled adults and allows the conservator limited authority over the conservatee), a general conservatorship (which is generally reserved for adults who are unlikely to regain competence and allows the conservator broad authority over the conservatee) or a temporary conservatorship (which is generally enacted on an emergency basis for a specified period of time and purpose).
+They can be under one of several types of conservatorship.
+A limited conservatorship is generally reserved for developmentally disabled adults and allows the conservator limited authority over the conservatee.
+A general conservatorship is generally reserved for adults who are unlikely to regain competence and allows the conservator broad authority over the conservatee.
+A temporary conservatorship is generally enacted on an emergency basis for a specified period of time and purpose.

 What Is a Conservator of the Person?

-A conservator of the person is responsible for managing the personal affairs of the conservatee.
+A conservator of the person is responsible for overseeing the personal affairs of the conservatee.
 This means they do things like ensuring the conservatee has proper medical care, food, clothing, hygiene and shelter.

-If you were to visit the home of your elderly parent and notice unsanitary conditions or a lack of proper food in the fridge, or you notice they are not able to take their prescribed medications on their own or are not able to shower and clothe themselves, your parent may need a conservator of the person to help them navigate their daily life and health care needs.
+If you were to visit the home of your elderly parent and notice unsanitary conditions or a lack of proper food in the fridge, or you notice they cannot manage their prescribed medications on their own or are unable to shower and clothe themselves, your parent may need a conservator of the person to help them navigate their daily life and health care needs.

 What Is a Conservator of the Estate?

-A conservator of the estate is responsible for managing the financial affairs of the conservatee.
-This means they do things like oversee the conservatee’s bank accounts, pay their bills and file their taxes.
+A conservator of the estate is responsible for overseeing the financial affairs of the conservatee.
+This means they do things like supervising the conservatee’s bank accounts, paying their bills and filng their taxes.

-If you were to help your elderly parent with paying some bills and notice large unexplained sums of money missing from their bank accounts, or you notice they are not able to pay their bills on time or file taxes on their own, your parent may need a conservator of the estate to help protect their financial assets.
+If you were to help your elderly parent with paying bills and notice large unexplained sums of money missing from their bank accounts, or you notice they are unable to pay their bills on time or file taxes on their own, your parent may need a conservator of the estate to help protect their financial assets.

 How to Become a Conservator

-If you are asking how to become a conservator for an elderly loved one, then you likely are concerned about your loved one causing harm to themselves by being unable to properly manage their daily life, or to their finances by being unable to properly manage their assets.
-By acting quickly to obtain a conservatorship, you could prevent this kind of harm from befalling your loved one.
+If you’re asking how to become conservator for an elderly loved one, you likely have concerns that your loved one has become unable to manage their daily life or finances.
+By acting quickly to obtain a conservatorship, you could protect your loved one and/or their assets from harm

-The following steps describe how to apply for a conservatorship and the conservatorship forms in California that are needed:
+The following steps cover how to apply for a conservatorship and the conservatorship forms you’ll need:

-1. Gather evidence to support your claim that the proposed conservatee needs to be under a conservatorship.
+- Gather evidence to support your claim the proposed conservatee needs to be under a conservatorship.

 Before proceeding with the process of filing for a conservatorship, it is important to compile any evidence you have to support your claim that the proposed conservatee is incapable of managing their person and/or finances.